ngngminhthai/WeFriend-SocialMedia/README.md

 # PRM392-Social-Media-App
 Dự án social media app SE1609
-# Don't pull our code for your assignment.
+# This Source Code is protected by our lecturere.
+Don't pull our code for your assignment.
 You will get 0 for your cheating action.